-The Shareholders Agreement is the document that sets out the ongoing relationship between the Company and its Shareholders.
-Generally, a Shareholders Agreement will sit alongside the company Constitution, and will often prevail where there are any inconsistency.
+The Shareholders Agreement is a document that sets out the ongoing relationship between a company, and as the term implies, it shareholders.
+Generally, a Shareholder Agreement will sit alongside the company Constitution, and will often prevail where there are any inconsistency.

 Generally, whenever there is more than one shareholder, a Shareholders Agreement is worthwhile.

 Do I need one if the investors are family and friends?

 Often in these situations, it can be even more important to put the agreement in place.

 The Shareholders Agreement sets out a defined process to follow in all kinds of situations, from capital raises and acquisitions, to basic share transfers and disputes.